Rapper Mystikal breaks silence on dropped rape charge

 Within days of the case’s dismissal, a blitz of film trailers for Eddie Murphy’s highly anticipated “Coming 2 America” began airing, featuring “Feel Right,” Mystikal’s 2015 smash with Mark Ronson.
 The New Orleans product said he had no idea the song would be used, but he doesn’t believe in coincidences.

-“It felt like God was winking his eye at me,” he said, smiling.
+“It felt like God was winking his eye at me,” he said with a smile.
 “That’s what strengthens my spirituality right now, things like that.”

-Mystikal maintained his innocence, but few sought his work.
+Maintaining his innocence throughout, the rapper had been free on a $3 million bond since February 2019 after being jailed in August 2017, but work was quiet due to the uncertainty of the case and seriousness of the charges.
 But bookings for live performances are picking back up, and his life story will be featured on the upcoming season of TV One’s popular music docuseries “Unsung.”

+“I didn’t get a Donald Trump pardon," he said, proclaiming his innocence.

+But prosecutors say the term “innocent” may still be up for debate.

-Mystikal’s most recent trouble began in October 2016 after his performance at a “Legends of Southern Hip-Hop” concert in Shreveport, Louisiana.
-According to police records obtained by the AP, Mystikal and a few members of his entourage, including hopeful rapper Averweone “Lil Hood” Holman, partied with Holman’s female friend and her boyfriend.
+Mystikal’s most recent trouble began in October 2016 after his performance at a “Legends of Southern Hip-Hop” concert stop in Shreveport, Louisiana, a bill that also advertised other Southern rap icons like Juvenile, Bun B and Trick Daddy.
+According to police records obtained by the AP, Mystikal and a few members of his entourage, including hopeful rapper Averweone “Lil Hood” Holman, met up with Holman’s female friend and her boyfriend.

-The victim, who told police they continuously gave her drinks, became separated from her boyfriend for a few hours, the records said.
+After hanging out at Sam’s Town Hotel and Casino with the group, the victim, who told police they continuously gave her drinks, became separated from her boyfriend for a few hours, the records said.
 When they reconnected, the boyfriend said she seemed disoriented.
+Police were called.

-Holman told investigators that he and the victim were both intoxicated and had intercourse.
-He said they were the only ones in the room.
+According to the reports, Holman stated he and the victim were both intoxicated and admitted to having intercourse.
+He told investigators they were the only ones in the room.

-Police noted that while the victim said she didn’t remember certain parts of the night, she recalled waking up on a bed with her panties down and Holman’s penis out.
+Police noted that while the victim said she didn’t remember certain parts of the night, she did recall waking up on a bed with her panties down and Holman’s penis out.
 She also had another memory of her buttocks hurting with Mystikal standing behind her, according to the police report.

 Mystikal told police he wasn't in the room during the incident and he “did not hear anything.”
-But DNA forensic tests showed the rapper had an intimate physical encounter with the victim.
+But after forensic tests came back eight months later, DNA showed Mystikal had an intimate physical encounter with the victim.
+A toxicology report found cocaine and another substance in the victim’s system; she told investigators she did not consume illegal drugs.

+An arrest warrant was issued for Mystikal, Holman, and a woman who later pleaded guilty to obstruction of justice.
+Holman pleaded guilty to the lesser charge of simple kidnapping in June 2019 and was sentenced to time served, court records show.

 “There was additional information that surfaced that the original grand jury did not have an opportunity to consider at the time that the charges were brought forward,” said Britney Green, who oversaw the case for the Caddo Parish District Attorney’s Office.
 “We then decided that the case needed to stop there because the (second) grand jury did not return an indictment after the review of the additional evidence.”